ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 35. NERFED Druids (removed the ability to eat your summons for ridiculous buffs).
 36. NERFED Dryad's Shillelagh to 2d8+WIS damage instead of 4d8+WIS (so twice as good as normal and applies to the same list of weapons as normal shillelagh in Listo).
 37. Hopefully fixed issues with Sorcerous Sundries performers nuking everyone's PC.
+38. Hopefully found and fixed every situation where I had loot tables wrong, preventing some items from being accesible.

 ## Listonomicon v5.0.1
 Save safe?
 Yes, but if you run into an issue from v5.0 try [rolling back Genasi to v2.3](https://www.nexusmods.com/baldursgate3/mods/4741?tab=files).